 Foreign documents are usually not accepted.
 The Consulate may accept foreign documents depending on the type of document and under specific circumstances.

 In case of foreign documents, they must be first attested by the relevant diplomatic body of the country of origin of the document in the UK, then notarised and Apostilled prior to submission to the UAE Consulate in London for further attestation – Some foreign consulates, before they can attest documents originated from their own country, they require for the documents to be attested by their Ministry of Foreign Affairs before the London diplomatic body can attest.

 Opening hours: 9:00 am to 1:00 pm (lodging) and 2:00 pm to 4:00 pm (collection) Monday to Friday

 30 Prince’s Gate, London SW7 1PT

-Please note that all times, fees and information given is for guidance only and may vary.
+The processing times, fees and notes are provided only as reference and may change.
 Contact us for up-to-date information.